Design Review Ordinance

 (a) Development of residential land uses consisting of three or more attached dwelling units per building.

-Any addition to an existing use listed in subsection (a) or (b) that results in a total expansion of at least 25 percent in building floor area, outdoor storage area, or parking lot area over the area which existed as of (insert date of ordinance adoption).
+(d) Any addition to an existing use listed in subsection (a) or (b) that results in a total expansion of at least 25 percent in building floor area, outdoor storage area, or parking lot area over the area which existed as of September 21, 2014.

 SEVERABILITY.
 In the event that a court should determine that a portion of this ordinance is invalid, such invalidity shall not affect the other provisions of this ordinance.